nc1BitW/BitWanga-public/README.md

 # Societal mathematics

-We protect your privacy by direct and efficient human interactions.
+You protect your privacy when direct and efficient human interactions.

 Economic protocol = f1(economical collateral)